Top Fundamental Soccer Skills Every Player Must Know

 Game IQ

-Game intelligence includes spatial awareness, risk assessment, decision-making, quick thinking, and a tactical understanding of your position and role based on your team’s formation.
-To improve game intelligence, you will have to play a lot of games, either through team training or pick-up games, ask your coaches questions, and be able to take constructive criticism.
+Game intelligence includes spatial awareness, risk assessment, decision-making, and having a tactical understanding of your position and role based on your team’s formation.
+Here are some key areas to focus on to help you become a more intelligent player.

 - Understand where you have to be positioned relative to where your teammates and opponents are on the soccer field